casper-network/docs-archive/implementation/serialization-standard.rst

         next_era_validator_weights: BTreeMap<PublicKey, U512>,
     }

-`EraEnd` contains two fields as shown above, the first is termed as the `EraReport` and contains information relevant to that current era.
+`EraEnd` contains two fields, as shown above.
+The first is termed as the `EraReport` and contains information relevant to that current era.
 The second is a map of the weights of the validators for the following era.

 `EraReport` itself contains two fields:

     * ``equivocatiors``: A vector of ``PublicKey``.
     * ``rewards``: A Binary Tree Map of ``PublicKey`` and ``u64``.

-When serializing an EraReport, the buffer is first filled with the indiviual serialization of the PublicKey contained within the vector.
+When serializing an EraReport, the buffer is first filled with the individual serialization of the PublicKey contained within the vector.

-* If the ``PublicKey`` is an ``Ed25519`` key, the first byte within the buffer is a ``1`` followed by the indiviual bytes of the serialized key.
+* If the ``PublicKey`` is an ``Ed25519`` key, the first byte within the buffer is a ``1`` followed by the individual bytes of the serialized key.
-* If the ``PublicKey`` is an ``Secp256k1`` key, the first byte within the buffer is a ``2`` followed by the indiviual bytes of the serialized key.
+* If the ``PublicKey`` is an ``Secp256k1`` key, the first byte within the buffer is a ``2`` followed by the individual bytes of the serialized key.

-When serializing the overarching struct of `EraEnd` we first allocate a buffer, which contains the serialized representation of the `EraReport` as described above followed by the serialized BTreeMap.
+When serializing the overarching struct of `EraEnd`, we first allocate a buffer, which contains the serialized representation of the `EraReport` as described above, followed by the serialized BTreeMap.

-It should be noted that `EraEnd` is an optional field, thus the above scheme only applies if there is an `EraEnd`; if there is no era end, then the field simply serializes to `0`
+It should be noted that `EraEnd` is an optional field.
+Thus the above scheme only applies if there is an `EraEnd`; if there is no era end, then the field simply serializes to `0`.

 Body